spidernet-io/spiderpool/docs/usage/reserved-ip.md

 ## IPPool excludeIPs

-You may have observed that there is a field `excludeIPs` in SpiderIPPool CRD .
-To some extent, it is also a mechanism for reserving IP, but its main work is not like this.
+You may have observed that there is a field `excludeIPs` in SpiderIPPool CRD.
+To some extent, it is also a mechanism for reserving IP addresses, but its main function is not like this.
 Field `excludeIPs` is more of a **syntax sugar**, so that users can more flexibly define the IP address ranges of the IPPool.

-For example, create a IPPool without using `excludeIPs`, which contains two IP ranges: `172.18.41.40-172.18.41.44` and `172.18.41.46-172.18.41.50`, we should define the `ips` as follows:
+For example, create a IPPool without using `excludeIPs`, which contains two IP ranges: `172.18.41.40-172.18.41.44` and `172.18.41.46-172.18.41.50`, you should define the `ips` as follows:

 ```yaml
 apiVersion: spiderpool.spidernet.io/v1